-Generally speaking, foundation formulas tend to swing one of two ways: either they aim to be matte, full coverage and hard wearing, or sheer, radiant and moisturising.
-Obviously many sit somewhere along this spectrum, but it’s quite rare to find one that combines elements from either extreme, and does it so well.
+Generally speaking, foundation formulas tend to swing one of two ways: either they aim to be matte, full coverage, and hard wearing, or sheer, radiant and moisturizing.
+Obviously many sit somewhere along this spectrum, but it’s quite rare to find one that combines elements from either extreme and does it so well.

 Aside from robust cover and a dewy finish, Hydra Rescue includes plenty of bonus skincare ingredients, such as probiotics and nourishing chia seed extract, as well as the most important skin active of all – high-factor sun protection.
 The unusually loose texture makes blending a breeze but could be messy.
 Having said that, clever pump packaging ensures the lining of your make-up bag will remain clean and dribble-free.

 Price: £36 for 35ml

 Shades and inclusivity: 20 shades – 6 light, 6 medium, 8 deep, with cool warm and neutral undertones